googlefonts/staatliches/sources/README.md

 # Source Notes

-The `ttf` file is built from source using the following command from the root directory:
+The font file `Staatliches/fonts/Staatliches-Regular.ttf` is built from source using the following command from the root directory:

 ```
-py sources/BUILD.py && gftools fix-dsig fonts/Staatliches-Regular.ttf --autofix
+python sources/BUILD.py && gftools fix-dsig fonts/Staatliches-Regular.ttf --autofix
 ```

 Dependencies installed should include: